-The aim of the module is to equip students with the analytical tools and the knowledge to study and understand aspects of economic development in developing countries.
-This course will provide the foundation on the basis of which the study of developing countries can be carried out.
+The Development Economics module will provide students with the analytical tools and the knowledge to study and understand aspects of economic development in developing countries.

 Principal Learning Outcomes